Ajdne/Sum_of_Power-Fortran/README.md

  - ### Module_Calculation.f90
     This is where the magic happens.
 Calculates line impedance, line admittance, summarieses shunt admittance for each node.\
-    Contains **main subroutines for the Power Flow Claculation with Current Summation Algorithm** (injected current, branch current and node voltage calculation
+    Contains **main subroutines for the Power Flow Claculation with Current Summation Algorithm** (injected current, branch current and node voltage calculation, as well as "injected" power of each node).
+Besides that, it finds power debalance of each node and maximum power debalance.
+These suborutines are called in **Iteration** subroutine until the iteration condition is met.

  - ### Module_Output_Data.f90